-This advanced course concentrates on the development of a short film in inclusion inn the Maine Mayhem Film Festival.
+advanced course concentrates the This on development of a short film in inclusion inn the Maine Mayhem Film Festival.
 Emphasis will be placed on current trends in the industry.
 The role of a project Producer/Director will be followed in depth, specifically as it relates to the development and "preproduction" stages.
 Students will write a script, develop a short project proposal, including a budget and production "break down," and pitch to a panel of industry producers at the conclusion of the course.
+Prerequisite(s): CNMS-160, CNMS-125 or CNMS-140 Corequisite(s): none

-CNMS 211 Advanced Video Production 3 c
+CNMS 211 Advanced Video Production 3 cr.
 This advanced production course is designed for students who have developed and pre-produced projects as part of the CNMS-210 Video Preproduction course.
 Students will produce a short film, either alone or with a partner, for exhibition at the Maine Mayhem Film Festival.
 Projects must obtain a "green light" from a panel of industry producers prior to beginning production.
-In class, discussion will focus on topics as: conducting yourself on set, directing actors, blocking a scene, contracts and releases, and promoting a film.
+In class, discussion will focus on topics such as: conducting yourself on set, directing actors, blocking a scene, contracts and releases, and promoting a film.
 Students will be expected to work outside of the scheduled course meeting time and should be preparted to adjust schedules as needed.

-CNMS 215 Video & Audio Streaming Tech 3 cr.
+CNMS 215 Video and Audio Streaming Tech 3 cr.
 This course is designed to introduce New Media students to the production of video for Internet and broadband technologies.
 Emphasis is placed on digital video technology theory including: bandwidth, capturing video, compression and streaming architectures.